Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Experiments

 \subsection{Experiments with image manipulation}

 In these experiments, for the models in Table \ref{tab:lmv3-results} we manipulate the test-set images during inference as described in Section \ref{ssec:image_manip}.
+We perform experiments with various factors of shifting, scaling and rotation and observe similar evaluation results.
+We show an instance of each here due to space constraints.
 We use shifting with a factor of $a=20$, scaling with a factor of $4$, i.e $s_h=2, s_w =2$ and rotation with $\delta = 8\degree$.
 The results are reported in Table \ref{tab:image-manip}.
 We see that for both the scaling and shifting, both \MODELNearest and \MODELAngles approaches perform better than the vanilla LayoutLMv3 baseline for all cases.
 As expected, we see a drop in performance in all the models.
 We measure the difference in F-1 scores between results without manipulation (Table \ref{tab:lmv3-results}) and with manipulation.
 From these numbers, we see that for all models, the difference for each few-shot size is lower for both our approaches than the baselines for both FUNSD and CORD.
 This shows that our method is more robust compared to the baseline to these manipulations.